chatox/networks-science-course/upf/upf-evaluation.md

 To pass the course under continuous evaluation, all of the following must be true:

-1. Theory grade, 0.6 A + 0.4 B ≥ 5.0
+1. Practice grade, 0.6 A + 0.4 B ≥ 5.0
-1. Practice grade, 0.4 C + 0.6 D ≥ 5.0
+1. Theory grade, 0.4 C + 0.6 D ≥ 5.0
 1. Final grade, 0.3 A + 0.2 B + 0.2 C + 0.3 D ≥ 5.0

-To pass the course in the resit exam, the resit exam grade must be ≥ 5.0 and practice grade must be ≥ 5.0.
+If you fail, you will have to take the resit exam.
+To pass the course in the resit exam, the resit exam grade must be ≥ 5.0 and the practice grade must be ≥ 5.0.

 ### 1.1.
 Getting a grade in the practical sessions (PSxx, individual)